 This also applies to the half marathon.
 If you have just been going on 3 mile runs, it will make the race way harder than it needs to be!

 The long run is my favorite run of the week.
-(Although when I’m in the lat couple miles I tend to ask myself if I truly do like running long, or ask why I like doing it??
+(Although when I’m in the last couple miles I tend to ask why I like doing this to myself??
 So Regardless, expect the last bit to feel tough).
 I enjoy a good speed session, but running at an fairly easy pace, and just letting the miles tick by is the best.
 Not everyone takes to their long run as well as I do however, so I have compiled a list of ways you can enjoy your long run and get the most out of it!

 1. Have a pre-run breakfast (which you will also be using as your pre-race breakfast) you look forward to.